beast-dev/doc/tutorials/howtos/custom_substitution_models.md

 You will need to specify priors for all the parameters that are being estimated (i.e. no priors are needed for fixed-value parameters) in your &lt;mcmc&gt;&lt;/mcmc&gt; block.
 **Note:** the parameters for JC69 do not receive priors, as they are set to 1.0.
-We do need a prior for the parameter of our discretized gamma distribution, from which the rates of the among-site rate heterogeneity model are drawn.
+We need a prior for the parameter of our discretized gamma distribution, from which the rates of the among-site rate heterogeneity model are drawn.
 A possible prior for this parameter could be the following:

 ```xml